code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-hermesjms-download-installation.md

 rundll32 sysdm.cpl,EditEnvironmentVariables
 ```

 This will open the <ins>Environment Variables panel</ins>.
-Click on "<kbd>New</kbd>" and enter "<kbd>HERMES_CONFIG</kbd>" as variable name and a location for the configuration directory as variable value.
+Click on <kbd>New</kbd> and enter "<kbd>HERMES_CONFIG</kbd>" as variable name and a location for the configuration directory as variable value.
 In the below screenshot the variable value is "<kbd>C:\Users\CodeNotFound\hermes_config</kbd>".
-Click "<kbd>OK</kbd>" to to save.
+Click <kbd>OK</kbd> to to save.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/hermesjms-configuration-location-windows.png" alt="hermesjms configuration location windows">
 </figure>

-Last thing to do is to copy the <ins>hermes-config.xml<ins> from <ins>.hermes</ins> to the newly created configuration directory.
+Last thing to do is to copy the <ins>hermes-config.xml</ins> from <ins>.hermes</ins> to the newly created configuration directory.
 Go ahead and start HermesJMS and this time the log files will appear under the configuration directory indicating the configuration was successful.
 You can also see the new location in the title of the HermesJMS application window.

 > Make sure the <ins>hermes-config.xml</ins> is copied otherwise a "_NoConfigurationException_" will be thrown in the logs and the application will not start.